iterative/katacoda-scenarios/get-started/stages/01-build-a-stage.md

 `stages/src/prepare.py`{{open}}

 We will build a stage based on this script.
-Let's run and see what happens when we run the script:
+Let's see what happens when we run the script:

 `python3 src/prepare.py data/data.xml`{{execute}}

 It splits the data into datasets for training and testing.
-You can see the contents of these files by clicking below:
+We check the contents:

-`stages/data/prepared/train.tsv`{{open}}
+`head data/prepared/train.tsv | highlight`{{execute}}

-`stages/data/prepared/test.tsv`{{open}}
+`head data/prepared/test.tsv | highlight`{{execute}}

 Our goal in DVC is to automate such tasks and define relationships between them.

-Let's delete the artifacts from previous step before producing them with DVC.
+We can delete the artifacts from previous step before reproducing them with DVC.

 `rm -fr data/prepared`{{execute}}

 A stage is created using `dvc run` command.
 We give a name to the stage with `-n`, list dependencies with `-d` and outputs with `-o`.

 It contains a command to run the stage at the end.
-This is the same command we used earlier.
+This is the same `src/prepare.py` script we used earlier:

 ```
 dvc run \